Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Geometrical descriptors

 \paragraph{Chord length distribution} The chord length distribution of a motion-invariant RACS $\Xi$ is defined as the distribution of the length of segments chosen at random in $\Xi \cap \ell$, where $\ell$ is some line passing through the origin Due to the isotropy of $\Xi$, the chord length distribution does not depend on the specific choice of the direction of the intersecting line $\ell$.
 Thus, in the following, only chords in the direction of the $x$-axis are considered.
 To estimate the chord length distribution from voxelized image data, we use the algorithms proposed in \cite{ohser.2000, ohser.2009}.
+Note that a shorter chord length indicates a finer phase microstructure and thus, tends to lead to more active reaction sites.

 \paragraph{Spherical contact distance} The cumulative distribution function $H:[0,\infty) \to [0,1]$ of spherical contact distances of a stationary RACS $\Xi$ is defined as